Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 Father Wilsen took a moment of pause before answering.

 "I've seen her nought and she's staid her way from my path.
 She believes that I took upon myself this ire for my own, not knowing how I was set to their path and then used the position to save others from their onset.
 She's not spoken to me for twenty seasons since Tanara's death.
 As a man of the clergy I am forbidden to engage in social romance, and cannot marry.
-I found my broken heart in conflict with my chosen path and commitment and the weight thereto by.
+I found my broken heart in conflict with my chosen path and commitment and the weight thereto and by.
 I'm a murderer in her eyes and she believes that the man that she knew is gone.
 Felled by the same blade aside Tanara only to be replaced by a man of their creation."
 Father Wilsen once again wiped his face, patting it with the cloth.

 "Perhaps the time has come to repair that relationship.
 Whether you become friends again or not, she deserves to know the truth as you deserve to be free of its weight."
 Mila told him, taking his hand.